KrijnDijk/gettingandcleaningdata/README.md

-# Codebook for Samsung data
+# README file for Samsung data
 ##  Coursera "Getting and cleaning data" programming assignment

 This file guides the reader through the scripts used to tidy the input data for the "Getting and cleaning data" programming assignment.